flood01/vc-voiceChannelLogger/README.md

-Tracks joins, moves, leaves in voice call.
+Tracks joins, moves, leaves in a voice call using Vencord.

 Made with AI